Dubai-based Adrian Meronk - to LIV or not to LIV?

 He is currently number two in the Race to Dubai Rankings, behind World Number two Rory McIlroy.

-The 30-year-old Polish player, who had said he was shocked to be left off the Ryder Cup team last year, is a four-time winner on the European tour.
+The 30-year-old Polish player, who had said he was shocked to be left off the Ryder Cup team last year, is a four-time winner on the DP World Tour.

 ALSO READ